pebbleware/.github/profile/README.md

 # Pebbleware
-Building powerful & extensible open-source software.
+Building efficient & extensible open-source software.

 ## Open Source as it should be.
 There are countless reasons to choose open-source over propriety.
-It can have enchanced security, simpler license management and a better community.
+Just some of the are that it can have enchanced security, simpler license management and a better community.

 ## Coding Manifesto
 At Pebbleware, we break down our code into three main aspects: